donjordano/BitTicker/README.md

 ## 🚨 Important note 🚨

 This project is using cocoapods.
-Please be sure to run the **pod install** command before running the project.
+Please be sure to run the ```bash pod install``` command before running the project.
 If you have any doubt about cocoapods you can check the reference [here](https://cocoapods.org).
 To run the project you just need to add your API & private keys in EndPoint swift file

-## Programming languages && Development tools
+## Development tools

 * Swift 4.2
 * Xcode 10.1